-The Australian Defence Force Cadets aim is to provide opportunities for all young Australians to obtain comprehensive personal challenges, growth, enhanced self-esteem, self-discipline, and adventurous enjoyment in a military setting.
+The aim of the Australian Defence Force Cadets is to provide opportunities for all young Australians to obtain comprehensive personal challenges, growth, enhanced self-esteem, self-discipline and adventurous enjoyment in a military setting.

 Home training is conducted one afternoon a week during the school year.
 This involves practically orientated lessons, delivered by the older cadets, to equip each member of the unit with the skills required to perform as a member of the particular element of the unit to which he belongs.

 Each year, cadets attend an annual camp (of one-week duration at the end of Term 3) and up to three weekend camps, better known as bivouacs.
 In addition to these activities, every effort is made to arrange visits to various regular and Army Reserve units as well as the opportunity to partake in other training facilities at Enoggera including the obstacle course, Weapons Training Simulation System (WTSS), night vision training facility and others.